zipvilization/Zipvilization/world/solumworld/index.md

 SolumWorld is the **world-scale graphical representation of Zipvilization**.

-It takes valid information derived from blockchain state and canonical rules and turns it into a coherent visual representation of the world.
+It takes valid Zipvilization state translated by SolumTools and turns it into a coherent visual world.

-Territory becomes visible.

 Dormant Land becomes visible.

 Permanent Nature becomes visible.

+Colonized Territory becomes visible.

 Farms, Cities, States and Kingdoms can become visible when their underlying conditions exist.

-Development can become visible.

-Change can become visible.
+Development changes the landscape.

+History leaves visible consequences.

+And Humans can move across that world and explore it.

-> **SolumTools tells us what is happening.**
+> **SolumTools translates the data.**
 >
-> **SolumWorld shows us the world those data describe.**
+> **SolumWorld shows the world.**

 → **[Explore SolumTools](/world/solumtools/)**
 → **[Continue to SolumView](/world/solumview/)**